xtensor-stack/xtensor/docs/source/developer/concepts.rst

 in ``xtensor/xiterable.hpp``. ``xconst_iterable`` provides types and methods for iterating on constant expressions, similar to the ones provided by the STL containers.
-Unlike the STL, the methods of ``xconst_iterable`` and ``xiterable`` are templated by a layout parameter that allows you to iterate over a N-dimensional expression in row-major or column-major.
+Unlike the STL, the methods of ``xconst_iterable`` and ``xiterable`` are templated by a layout parameter that allows you to iterate over a N-dimensional expression in row-major order or column-major order.
+Row-major layout means that elements that only differ by their last index are contiguous in memory.
+Column-major layout means that elements that only differ by their first index are contiguous in memory.

 .. code::